legumeinfo/pandagma/README.md

 Variables in pandagma config file:
     dagchainer_args - Argument for DAGchainer command
-         clust_iden - Minimum identity threshold for mmseqs clustering [0.98]
+         clust_iden - Minimum identity threshold for mmseqs clustering [0.95]
-          clust_cov - Minimum coverage for mmseqs clustering [0.75]
+          clust_cov - Minimum coverage for mmseqs clustering [0.60]
-        consen_iden - Minimum identity threshold for vsearch consensus generation [0.80] pan_prefix - Prefix to use as a prefix for pangene clusters [default: pan] out_dir_base - base name for the output directory [default: './${pkg}_out'] mcl_inflation - Inflation parameter, for Markov clustering [default: 1.2] mcl_threads - Threads to use in Markov clustering [default: processors/5] version - version of this script at config time
+        consen_iden - Minimum identity threshold for consensus generation [0.80]
+         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [90] min_core_prop - Minimum fraction of annotation sets for an orthogroup to be "core" [0.333333333333333] mcl_inflation - Inflation parameter, for Markov clustering [default: 1.2] consen_prefix - Prefix to use in names for genomic ordered consensus IDs [Genus.pan1] out_dir_base - Base name for the output directory [default: './out'] annot_str_regex - Regular expression for capturing annotation name from gene ID, e.g.
+                        "([^.]+\.[^.]+\.[^.]+\.[^.]+)\..+"
+                          for four dot-separated fields, e.g. vigan.Shumari.gnm1.ann1
+                        or "(\D+\d+\D+)\d+.+" for Zea assembly+annot string, e.g. Zm00032ab
+    preferred_annot - String to match and select an annotation set, from a gene ID.
+                        This is used for picking representative IDs+sequence from an orthogroup, when this annotation is among those with the median length for the orthogroup.
+                        Otherwise, one is selected at random from those with median length. work_dir - Working directory, for temporary and intermediate files.

 ~~~